Skip to content

 Built for Malaysian NRIsSave 20% on interest

-5% dividend rate.
-10% interest.
-Malaysia has one of India's sweetest DTAAs.
+5% on dividends.
+10% on interest.
+Malaysia is one of the sweetest DTAAs India ever signed.

 lost per year by Malaysian NRIs